raspberrypilearning/3D-scene/en/step_4.md

 ![Select Fill and Outline](images/challenge2-backdrop-fill-outline.gif){:width="400px"}

-To add a horizon line:
+Add the following if a horizon line fits in with the idea for your project:

 ![Image of horizon](images/challenge2-backdrop-horizon.png){:width="400px"}